Production Design

 Instructor: Landwehr

-The goal of Production Design Studio 2 is to support and compliment your design work in Production Design 2.
-This course is intended to give you the opportunity to continue and complete Production Design 2 assignments during our class time.
-Your project this fall will be Alien, screenplay by Walter Hill and David Giler.
+The purpose of Film Studio II is to support and compliment your work in Production Design 2.
+This course is intended to give you the opportunity to continue and complete PD 2 assignments during our class time.
+I urge you to begin assignments before class time I order to make the best possible use of our time together.
+This spring you will design a Thesis Project based on a screenplay of your own choosing.

 Transitioning into the Profession